-Year Cost Es (\$ mil Source a al Funding and Amount million) Key locations and GMS Economic Corridor Expected/ Planned Measurable No. Project Title Subsector Description of Approval Original Updated Original Updates Status Updates Alignment Outputs Project Contact Viet Nam (\$291.37 million); and (ii) upgrade the border-crossing facilities at HaTien (formerly XaXia) and streamline the procedures there-all via additional financing (\$ 18.81 million for border crossing upgrading and \$15.97 million for the HaTien Bridge).
+Year Cost Est (\$ mill Source a al Funding nd Amount nillion) Key Locations and GMS Economic Corridor Expected/ Planned Measurable No. Project Title Subsector Description of Approval Original Updated Original Updates Status Updates Alignment Outputs Project Contact Viet Nam (\$291.37 million); and (ii) upgrade the border-crossing facilities at HaTien (formerly Xa Xia) and streamline the procedures there-all via additional financing (\$18.81 million for border crossing upgrading and \$15.97 million for the HaTien Bridge).
 In line with one of the strategies of the GMS Strategic Framework (2012-2022), the project is a precondition for promoting broader economic corridor development.
-It will also facilitate Viet Nam's plans for implementing the Association of Southeast Asian Nations (ASEAN) single-window bordercrossing mechanism by 2015.
-In addition, the project will seek to mainstream gender imbalances, prevent human trafficking and the spread of HIV/AIDS, mitigate and adapt to climate change impacts, strengthen institutional capacity, and facilitate regional cooperation between Cambodia and Viet Nam. - Approval of Project Investment: 2018 - Selection of Technical Consultant: 2018 - Approval of Technical Design: 2018 - 2019 - Procedure on Loan Agreement for Construction Packages - Implementation: 2020 - 2023 The loan for technical design was canceled.
+It will also facilitate Viet Nam's plans for implementing the Association of Southeast Asian Nations (ASEAN) single-window border-crossing mechanism by 2015.
+In addition, the project will seek to mainstream gender imbalances, prevent human trafficking and the spread of HIV/AIDS, mitigate and adapt to climate change impacts, strengthen institutional capacity, and facilitate regional cooperation between Cambodia and Viet Nam.
 2. Upgrading Ha Tien border - crossing facilities

-Year Cost Est (\$ mill Source a al Funding nd Amount nillion) Key locations and GMS Economic Corridor Expected/ Planned Measurable No. 77 Project Title Second Northern GMS Transport Network Improvement (Luang Prabang- Thanh Hoa) Subsector Roads and bridges Description This project aims to provide more efficient transport across the Lao PDR-Viet Nam border, as well as on the project road sections of the GMS northeastern corridor through the provinces of Thanh Hoa, in northern Viet Nam, and Houaphanh, in northeastern Lao PDR.
-It includes two components: (i) an upgrade to all-weather status of 196 km of Highway 217 in Viet Nam and of 143 km of routes 6, 6A, and 6B in the Lao PDR; and (ii) improvements in the safety of these road sections. of Approval 2015 Original 175.2 Updated Original ADB-146.1 Government of Viet Nam- 29.1 Updates ADB-71.13; Government of Viet Nam-6.7 Startus Updates Ongoing.
-Started by September 2017 To be completed by 31 Dec 2019 Alignment Than Hoa, Viet Nam and Houaphanh, Lao PDR NSEC Outputs 1.
+Year Cost Est (\$ mill Source a al Funding nd Amount nillion) Key Locations and GMS Economic Corridor Expected/ Planned Measurable No. 77 Project Title Second Northern GMS Transport Network Improvement (Luang Prabang- Thanh Hoa) Subsector Roads and bridges Description This project aims to provide more efficient transport across the Lao PDR-Viet Nam border, as well as on the project road sections of the GMS northeastern corridor through the provinces of Thanh Hoa, in northern Viet Nam, and Houaphanh, in northeastern Lao PDR.
+It includes two components: (i) an upgrade to all-weather status of 196 km of Highway 217 in Viet Nam and of 143 km of routes 6, 6A, and 6B in the Lao PDR; and (ii) improvements in the safety of these road sections. of Approval 2015 Original 175.2 Updated 77.8 Original ADB-146.1 Government of Viet Nam- 29.1 Updates ADB-71.1 Government of Viet Nam-6.7 Ongoing.
+Started by September 2017 To be completed by 30 June 2020 Alignment Than Hoa, Viet Nam and Houaphanh, Lao PDR NSEC Outputs 1.
 Upgrade 45 km of National Highway No. 2017 from Cam Thuy to Ba Thuoc 2.
-Construction of new Ha Trung Flyover Project Contact Mr DUONG Hung Cuong Office of the GMS National Coordinator, Viet Nam cuongmpi@gmail. com 78 GMS Corridor Connectivity Enhancement Project Roads and bridges The project will finance improvement of international and national transport connectivity of underdeveloped provinces of Vietnam by improving accessibility to GMS corridors.
+Construction of new Ha Trung Flyover Project Contact Mr DUONG Hung Cuong Office of the GMS National Coordinator, Viet Nam cuongmpi@gmail. com 78 GMS Corridor Connectivity Enhancement Project (Northern Mountains Road Connectivity Enhancement Project) Roads and bridges The project will finance improvement of international and national transport connectivity of underdeveloped provinces of Vietnam by improving accessibility to GMS corridors.
 The project aims to expand the benefits of the GMS corridors to the northwestern provinces, where high poverty incidence is reported, by enhancing the road connectivity between the Noi Bai-Lao Cai Expressway and the provinces of Lao Cai, Lai Chau and Yen Bai through rehabilitation of National Highway (NH) 279 and NH32 and upgrading of Provincial Road (PR)175 to an NH.
-2018 180.0 180.0 ADB-120.0 Government of Viet Nam-60.0 ADB-120.0 Government of Viet Nam-60.0 Proposed.
-In ADB pipeline for 2018 Noi Bai-Lao Cai Expressway and the provinces of Lao Cai, Lai Chau and Yen Bai NSEC National Highway (NH) 279 and NH32 and upgrading of Provincial Road (PR)175 to an NH rehabilitated Ministry of Transport 80 Tran Hung Dao Hanoi, Viet Nam
+2018 180.0 245.1 ADB-120.0 Government of Viet Nam-60.0 ADB-188.4 Government of Viet Nam- 52.2 Australia-4.5 Ongoing.
+ADB loan financing approved on 11 December 2018.
+Noi Bai-Lao Cai Expressway and the provinces of Lao Cai, Lai Chau and Yen Bai NSEC National Highway (NH) 279 and NH32 and upgrading of Provincial Road (PR)175 to an NH rehabilitated Ministry of Transport 80 Tran Hung Dao Hanoi, Viet Nam